kirbydesign/designsystem/.github/CONTRIBUTING.md

 It provides a checklist to help you follow [the process of contributing](#the-process-of-contributing), ease collaboration by providing structure and reminds you to provide information the reviewer might be looking for.

-Filling out the following part of the template properly, will cause the related issue to be closed automatically, once the pull-request has been merged:
+Filling out the following part of the template properly, will cause the related issue to be closed automatically once the pull-request has been merged:

 > This PR closes # (reference issue number here)